Shahi Exports Unveils New Brand Identity on 50th Anniversary | Business

 Shahi Exports Unveils New Brand Identity on 50th Anniversary

-Shahi Exports, India's leading apparel manufacturer, marks its 50th anniversary with a rebranding initiative.
-The company unveils a new logo and mission statement, highlighting its commitment to ethical practices, sustainable innovation, and workforce empowerment.
-Founded by Mrs. Sarla Ahuja, Shahi remains a trusted name in global apparel.
+Shahi Exports, India's leading apparel manufacturer, marks its 50th anniversary with a rebranding initiative embodying its values of ethical practices and sustainable innovation.
+The company introduces a new logo and tagline, emphasizing its commitment to excellence and workforce empowerment.

 - Country: